“One of the most intelligent minds in competition law in Canada.” (Chambers Global 2014)

 Top Competition and Foreign Investment Review Trends and Issues for 2017

 Jan.
-20, 2017 - In our annual forecast of the year ahead for Canadian competition and foreign investment review law, we evaluate how developments in 2016 will influence the business landscape in 2017.
-Our top issues and trends to watch this year include the following: Liberalization of the foreign investment...
+20, 2017 - In our annual forecast of the year ahead for Canadian competition and foreign investment review law, we evaluate how developments in 2016 will influence these areas of the law in 2017.
+We discuss below the top issues and trends to watch for this year.
+Liberalization of Canada’s Foreign Investment...

 A Tale of Two Merger Reviews: Merger of Two Canadian Companies Cleared by Competition Bureau but Challenged by U.S. Federal Trade Commission